What to do if…

 Short answer

-Don’t consent in the moment.
-Say clearly: “I do not consent to a search of my accounts or cloud backups,” and ask for a lawyer before you answer questions or sign anything.
+Do not give voluntary consent in the moment.
+Say, “I do not consent to access to my accounts or cloud backups,” and ask for a lawyer before answering substantive questions or signing anything.

 Do not do these things